-The intangible asset amortization of \$6.9 million and \$7.8 million, respectively, during the three months ended January 31, 2020 and 2019, relates to amortizable intangible assets acquired by the Company in connection with its acquisition of IWCO.
-Acquired intangible assets include trademarks, tradenames and customer relationships.
+The intangible asset amortization expense of \$6.5 million and \$7.3 million, during the three months ended April 30, 2020 and 2019, respectively, relates to trademarks, tradenames and customer relationships acquired by the Company in connection with its acquisition of IWCO.
 The trademarks and tradenames intangible assets are being amortized on a straight-line basis over a 3 year estimated useful life.
-The customer relationship intangible asset is being amortized on a double-declining basis over an estimated useful life of 15 years.
+The customer relationship intangible assets are being amortized on a double-declining basis over an estimated useful life of 15 years.